 - GED minimum score of 165 on the Mathematical Reasoning subject test shall be exempt for the mathematics section of the TSIA2.
-A minimum score of 165 on the Reasoning Through Language Arts (RLA) subject test shall be exempt for the English Language Arts Reading (ELAR) section of the TSIA2. - Graduate Students who have graduated with an associate degree or higher from an accredited institution of higher education. - Military Students who on or after August 1, 1990, were honorably discharged, retired or released from - a. active-duty as a member of the armed forces of the United States or the Texas National Guard, or - b. service as a member of a reserve component of the armed forces of the United States. - Transfer Student Students transferring from a regionally accredited private or public institution having satisfactorily completed collegelevel coursework with a C or better in the related area(s).
+A minimum score of 165 on the Reasoning Through Language Arts (RLA) subject test shall be exempt for the English Language Arts Reading (ELAR) section of the TSIA2. - Graduate Students who have graduated with an associate degree or higher from an accredited institution of higher education. - Military While it is possible for many servicemembers and veterans to claim an exemption from taking the TSIA2 placement exam, this could result in placement in classes for which they are not academically prepared.
+Please consult with an Academic Advisor before claiming the exemption.
+The student must submit a copy of the DD214 (Member 4 or Service 2 or 7) to either the Admissions Office or the Office for Veteran Success to claim this exemption. - A student who is serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and has been serving for at least three years preceding enrollment. - A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States. - Transfer Student Students transferring from a regionally accredited private or public institution having satisfactorily completed collegelevel coursework with a C or better in the related area(s).
 Students transferring from another Texas public institution of higher education identified on the incoming transcripts as "complete" for all or parts of TSIA2.